Alex1iv/Loan_repayment/README.md

 ## Summary

-It was proposed an algorythm, improving the loan portfolio' rate of return using machine learning.
+It was proposed a machine learning algorythm, improving the rate of return from consumer loan portfolio.
 If applied, the alrorithm is expected to reduce the number of applications by 37% and increase the rate of return by 58%.
-It was reestimated applicant's features leading to default.
+It was reestimated applicant's features, leading to default on loan repayment.
 It was also identified factors of the interest rate.

 ## Project description